mwilliamson/mammoth-wordpress-plugin/readme.txt

 make sure that it's selected by taking a look at the "Screen Options" for adding a post.

 == Changelog ==

+= 0.1.8 =

+* Update to mammoth.js 0.3.5.
+Includes support for tables.

 = 0.1.7 =